endless-sky/endless-sky-wiki/wiki/CreatingSubstitutions.md

 <text> <replacement>
 ```

 Substitutions simply search for the text on the left and replace it with the text on the right whenever it is found within a piece of text.
 As mentioned above, multiple replacements of the same text can be defined, but whichever replacement is evaluated last is the one that gets used.
-Beginning in **v.
-0.10.9**, substitutions can contain phrases and other substitutions as well.

 A substitutions node can define multiple text replacements at once.